 Curiosity is an Incredibly Important Trait for an Entrepreneur

-While we know the saying, ‘curiosity killed the cat,’ the second half of the saying is less known.
+While we know the saying, ‘curiosity killed the cat,’ the second half of the phrase is less known.

 Sure, ‘curiosity killed the cat,’ but ‘satisfaction brought it back.’

-Well … that’s much more encouraging isn’t it?
-You see, being curious encourages and promotes out of the box thinking.
-As an entrepreneur and/or network marketer you will come across challenges.
-So, when you are open to a curious mind your instinct will be to find solutions to the problem.
+Well, that’s much more encouraging, isn’t it?
+You see, being curious encourages and promotes out-of-the-box thinking.
+You will encounter challenges as an entrepreneur and/or network marketer.
+So, when you are open to a curious mind, your instinct will be to find solutions to the problem.

 When you are curious, you are open to possibilities and endless potential.
-Without being open to curiosity and how it fits into your business and life, you will see failure before you see possible.
-It is probable you will create limits for yourself instead of reaching for the moon.
+Without being open to curiosity and how it fits into your business and life, you will see failure before you see it possible.
+You will probably create limits for yourself instead of reaching for the moon.

 Loving what you do contributes not only to the success of your business but also to the level of fulfillment you find in what you produce.
-By being curious and learning new things, talking to new people, and venturing into unfamiliar territory — you’ll fight off the tendency to become bored or lazy about your daily routines.
+In addition, by being curious and learning new things, talking to new people, and venturing into unfamiliar territory — you’ll fight off the tendency to become bored or lazy about your daily routines.

-Curiosity will keep you passionate, and that passion will be evident to your team members, your sponsor, your prospects and future prospects too.
+Curiosity will keep you passionate, and that passion will be evident to your team members, sponsor, prospects, and prospects.

 So go ahead – get curious!